-The Human Resource Panel (HRP) who facilitates an election/selection process that will allow the World Service Conference to base trusted servant choices upon the principles of ability and experience, helps to allow members to be nominated from around the world without having to be present at the conference to receive due consideration, and create a more open opportunity for World Services to benefit from our collective resources by providing an established and recognized process by which to do so.
+The Human Resource Panel (HRP) who facilitates an election/selection process that will allow the World Service Conference to base trusted servant choices upon the principles of ability and experience, helps to allow members to be nominated from around the world without having to be present at the conference to receive due consideration, and creates a more open opportunity for World Services to benefit from our collective resources by providing an established and recognized process by which to do so.

-The WSC Cofacilitators who preside over the business meeting of the World Service Conference and communicate with the World Board as necessary in order to be prepared for the conference meeting.
+The WSC Cofacilitators who preside over the CAR- and CAT-related Discussions and Decisions as well as the CAT-related Discussions and Decisions during the World Service Conference and may be asked to facilitate at other times when decisions are being made or straw polls are being taken.
+The Cofacilitators communicate with the World Board as necessary in order to be prepared for the Conference meeting.